As anyone who’s looked into Tesla’s warranty specifics knows, there’s plenty of ground to cover. We’re here to help break it down for you!

 Tesla’s Model X and Model S previously (before 2020) came with an 8 year, unlimited mile warranty on the battery for vehicles with a battery pack of 75 kWh and above.
 Whether or not you could actually drive a million miles in a Tesla before 8 years is up is certainly a fun calculation with a lot of real world factors involved.
 Realistically, though, this condition of the warranty simply means that Tesla expected their battery to last for at least 8 years under normal (or even a bit more enthusiastic) driving conditions.

-Purchase of an Extended Service Agreement (ESA) for the Model S or Model X through Tesla can be made if the vehicle is within 30 days or 1000 miles of its original Basic Vehicle Limited Warranty expiration.
-The ESA comes in 2 or 4 year options and has two price conditions for each depending on when the ESA is purchased.
+Purchase of an Extended Service Agreement (ESA) for the Model S or Model X (manufactured between 2012-2020), the Model 3, or the Model Y through Tesla can be made if the vehicle is is still within the Basic Vehicle Limited Warranty period.

-There is a $200 deductible for service visits included in the ESA, so that’s part of the cost to consider when you are looking into whether or not purchasing an Extended Service Agreement is right for you.
+There is a $100 deductible for service visits included in the ESA (down from $200 in the previous agreement), which is part of the cost to consider when you are looking into whether or not purchasing an Extended Service Agreement is right for you.

 Fun fact: because of the way Tesla sells the ESA, you can’t bundle it into the price of your vehicle purchase; it has to be purchased separately.
 One nice feature of this setup is that the Extended Service Agreement cost won’t get factored into the interest of your car payments.

-Tesla does not currently offer an Extended Service Agreement for the Model 3 and Model Y. The balance of the New Vehicle Limited Warranty still applies from owner to owner, but there isn’t a way to extend those warranties through Tesla itself.
-However, if the Model 3 or Model Y is purchased through Tesla’s used inventory, Tesla will add on a Used Vehicle Limited Warranty (or what used to be called the CPO warranty—more on this in the next section).
+Tesla recently added an Extended Service Agreement for the Model 3 and Model Y (see pricing and terms in the previous section).
+The ESA is added to the balance of the New Vehicle Limited Warranty and begins immediately after the Basic Vehicle Limited Warranty Ends.
+Additionally, if the Model 3 or Model Y is purchased through Tesla’s used inventory, Tesla will add on a Used Vehicle Limited Warranty (or what used to be called the CPO warranty—more on this in the next section).

 While Tesla used to have a Certified Pre-Owned program with a 2-4 year warranty extension, they have changed that practice in recent years.
-Pre-owned Tesla vehicles purchased directly from Tesla’s Used Inventory come with an additional 1 year / 10,000 miles of basic coverage under the Used Vehicle Limited Warranty after the expiration of the original warranty period.
+Under the Used Vehicle Limited Warranty, pre-owned Tesla vehicles purchased directly from Tesla’s Used Inventory come with an additional 2 year / 100,000 miles of basic coverage that supersedes the original warranty terms and period for the Basic Vehicle Limited Warranty and the Safety Restraint System Limited Warranty.
 This provision doesn’t extend the battery and drivetrain warranties.

-Unlike the Extended Service Agreement, the Used Vehicle Limited Warranty is available on the Model 3 and Model Y in addition to the Model X and Model S. Also, Tesla performs an inspection on each vehicle in its used inventory prior to sale, so you should get some extra peace of mind in knowing that a genuine Tesla tech is willing to sign off on your used Tesla along with the warranty.
+The Used Vehicle Limited Warranty is available on the Model 3, Model Y, Model S, and Model X. Since Tesla performs an inspection on each vehicle in their Used Inventory prior to sale, you should get some extra peace of mind in knowing that a genuine Tesla tech is willing to sign off on your used Tesla along with the warranty.

-It’s worth mentioning that you can’t get a Used Vehicle Limited Warranty without buying straight from Tesla’s Used Inventory, but you can buy a used Tesla Model S or Model X from a private seller that’s still within the limits on the New Vehicle Limited Warranty period and purchase an Extended Service Agreement yourself (see the ESA section of this guide for more details).
+It’s worth mentioning that you can’t get a Used Vehicle Limited Warranty without buying straight from Tesla’s Used Inventory, but you can buy a used Tesla Model S or Model X privately that’s still within the limits of the Basic Vehicle Limited Warranty period and purchase an Extended Service Agreement yourself (see the ESA section of this guide for more details).

 Another warranty option for buyers of used Teslas is an aftermarket or third-party warranty.
 These warranties are not backed by Tesla and have their own terms and conditions, as well as their own interests (note: keeping your money is pretty high on their interest list).
 These warranties can be a welcome option if your Tesla isn’t eligible for Tesla’s Extended Service Warranty, but they can also be a source of major frustration.